HarrPerson/hostingDeUpdateIP/README.md

 The array `Domains` holds the domain, named `Host` and the sub domains as array, named `Subs`. `SetHostToo` define if the domain also should be updated or only the sub domains. `Host` is necessary to identify the Zone of the sub domains.

 `Ipv6Postfix` holds the IPv6 postfix.
-You _ISP_ delegates a IPv6 prefix to your router which often changes after router or modem reboot.
+Your _ISP_ delegates a IPv6 prefix to your router which often changes after router or modem reboot.
 A _static_ IPv6 address can be assigned to an interface via _IPv6 DHCP_ service.
 Most routers allow the assignment of an IPv6 postfix.